Endometriosis and Ovarian Cancer: Understanding the Connection

 Overview of Ovarian Cancer

 Ovarian cancer is a malignant growth that starts in the ovaries, the reproductive glands that produce eggs and female hormones.
-It is the fifth leading cause of cancer-related deaths among women in the United States; projections indicate nearly 12 million women will be diagnosed and 8 million will die from ovarian cancer by 2050.
+It is the fifth leading cause of cancer-related deaths among women in the United States; projections indicate nearly 12 million women will be diagnosed, and 8 million will die from ovarian cancer by 2050.

 Several factors can increase a woman’s risk of developing ovarian cancer: